morganism/remotelock-sdk/README.md

 require 'logger'
 log = Logger.new(STDOUT)

-wf = Wavefront::User.new(CREDS, verbose: true, logger: log) proxies = wf.list
+wf = Remotelock::User.new(CREDS, verbose: true, logger: log) proxies = wf.list

 puts proxies.class
-# Wavefront::Response
+# Remotelock::Response

 # See how things went.
 How specific do you want to be?